 1. Meta-Analyses and Reviews:

 • A comprehensive review of 85 studies involving over half a million participants found a positive association between SSB consumption and weight gain in both adults and children.
-Each additional daily serving of SSBs was linked to a higher body weight and body mass index (BMI) over time.
+Drinking an additional daily serving of SSBs increased body weight and body mass index (BMI) over time.

-• Another meta-analysis of 88 studies confirmed that higher intakes of SSBs are strongly associated with weight gain in both adults and children.
-Reducing SSB consumption was shown to result in weight loss.
+• Another meta-analysis of 88 studies confirmed a strong association between higher intakes of SSBs and weight gain in both adults and children.
+Cutting down on SSB consumption resulted in weight loss.

 2. Mechanisms: